Azure/Hadoop-Migrations/docs/hdfs/readme.md

 ## Further Reading

-Refer to the below sections to know more about the Migration approach for HDFS -
+Refer to the below sections to read more about the Migration approach for HDFS

 [Challenges](challenges.md)